splch/slc.is/content/post/pgpKey.md

 sub   cv25519 2022-03-24 [E]
 ```

-The `USER-ID` is the 40 character long fingerprint for the key pair.
+The `KEY-ID` is the 40 character long fingerprint for the key pair.
 That ID will be used to specify the key when using it.

 # Distributing your **public** key